khokiat/DataCleansing/README.md

 # DataCleansing
-Using apache spark and matplotlib to overview data and clean data.
++ Using apache spark and matplotlib to overview data and clean data.
++ This practice was run on google colab

 ## Installing Apache spark
 ### Update apackage in VM